micro/micro/docs/introduction/README.md

 ## Features

-Below are the core components of that make up Micro.
+Below are the core components that make up Micro.

 **Server**